Cain's Ballroom: History

+Notable performances

-It is also notable as one of only seven venues played by the Sex Pistols in 1978 during their only North American tour.
-The band appeared 11 January 1978.
+The venue was one of only seven played by the Sex Pistols in 1978 during their only North American tour.
+The band appeared January 11, 1978.
 After the show, a frustrated Sid Vicious punched a hole in the drywall of the green room.
 The wall section with the hole has since been removed and is preserved and on display at Cain’s.

+Since 2010, Jack White has performed at the Cain's, apparently a favorite of his.
+The performances included a three-night stand in 2019 with The Raconteurs and a surprise show in 2024.